cadihowley/ScummDocs/docs/games/lucasarts.md

 ---
 ## Copy protection

 The ScummVM team does not condone piracy; however, there are cases where game companies such as LucasArts themselves bundled "cracked" executables with their games.
 In these cases the data files still contain the copy protection scripts, but the interpreter bypasses them in the same way an illegally cracked version would.
-Unfortunately there is no way for us to tell the difference between legitimate and pirated data files, so for the games where we know that a cracked version of the original interpreter was sold at some point ScummVM has to bypass the copy protection.
+Unfortunately there is no way for us to tell the difference between legitimate and pirated data files, so for the games where we know that a cracked version of the original interpreter was sold at some point, ScummVM has to bypass the copy protection.

 In some cases ScummVM will still show the copy protection screen.
-Try entering any answer.
-Chances are that it will work.
+Try entering any answer; chances are that it will work.

 ScummVM will skip copy protection in the following LucasArts games: